 - Controlling the app via a touchscreen panel is more convenient and accurate than using dials or buttons.

 - WiFi connectivity allows you to log in and see your thermostat profile and settings from anywhere at all.

-- It's easier to monitor how much money you're expending on heating expenses with WiFi thermostats.
+- It's easier to monitor how much money you're spending on heating expenses with Wi-Fi thermostats.

-- Much like smart thermostats, WiFi thermostats can also require a sizable upfront amount of money for installation.
+- Much like smart thermostats, Wi-Fi thermostats can also require a sizable investment upfront.

 3. Digital Programmable Thermostats

 Digital programmable thermostats offer a convenient upgrade from traditional thermostats by allowing users to set automatic temperature changes based on predetermined schedules.

 These schedules vary in flexibility, with some models offering basic weekday and weekend (5-2 day) settings and more advanced models providing individual day-to-day configurations (7-day).

 This level of customization helps users efficiently manage their home's temperature while potentially cutting down on energy bills.

 In a select few, you might also have a remote control or an extra accessory that helps you control the device remotely, adding in a certain amount of “smart” functionality.